OatBran/7HSteamGuide/README.md

    - Covers _FAQ:_ **Help!
 I'm getting the `Value cannot be null.
 Parameter name: input` Error on launch**

-* This error means you have a corrupt/incorrect `7H_GameDriver.dll` or a somehow faulty 7th Heaven Installation. use a compatible graphics driver, or Restart the entire process from scratch and try again.
-Make absolutely sure you did step 6 correctly if you manually updated FFnX.
-There are TWO copies/places to make changes to the graphics driver file.
+* This error means you have a corrupt/incorrect `ffnx.dll` or a somehow faulty 7th Heaven Installation. use a compatible graphics driver, or Restart the entire process from scratch and try again.
+Make absolutely sure you did step 6 correctly if you manually updated FFnX. if you are upgrading from a 7H 2.0 install and you used a super old version of ffnx previously, then thats the problem you need to remove the ffnx.dll from the modded game install directory. `C:\Games\FF7\` and 7H will copy a newer one in there for you when you hit play, fixing the error.
    - Before you attempt to repair a broken installation, ensure a backup of your user data. \( if any relevant data exists \)

 1. Backup your `*.iro` mods by copying `C:\Games\FF7\mods\` to a new location; Ex. `C:\7h-mods-backup\`